Spansky/lego-spike-prime-opcua/Readme.md

 # Clone this repo and run the OPCUA server & station logic
 git clone https://github.com/Spansky/lego-spike-prime-opcua.git
 cd lego-spike-prime-opcua

+# Use the makefile to install and run the python project
 make run
 ```